Why Recycle Toner Cartridges?

 In either case, assure that the items are sealed in a heavy-duty plastic bag then place as many cartridges that will safely fit into a sturdy shipping box.
 The manufacturer assumes the responsibility and cost for their recycling.

-Our vendors accept toner containers for recycling at the following addresses:
+Our vendors accept toner containers for recycling: